vlarrain2/vlarrain2/README.md

 - 👋 Hi, I’m Vicente Larraín
-- 👀 I’m interested in programming and sports.
+- 👀 I’m interested in programming, algorithms, and sports.
-- 🌱 I’m currently studying Engineering with a major in Software Engineering
+- 🌱 I’m currently studying Engineering with a major in Software Engineering at Pontificia Universidad Católica de Chile
 - 📫 You can contact me at vlarrain2@uc.cl

 <!---